takipi-field/kubernetes/README.md

 This command needs to be run each time you open a new command line window.

+*Heads up!
+When building local images to deploy with Kubernetes, set `imagePullPolicy: Never` on the container spec.
+This prevents your cluster from attempting to remotely fetch a local image.*

 ### Stop your cluster
 To stop the cluster, simply run `minikube stop`.